PushPushGo logo PushPushGo push service GDPR compliant

 EASY CANCELLATION

 Make sure people know that they can cancel the subscription or suspend it at any given time.
-Long-term commitment is not something people appreciate.
+Long-term commitment is not something people appreciate - even when it comes to digital subscriptions, not marrige.
 Most likely, the majority of your readers will never choose that option, but people want to know that they can resign anytime they want.
-This feeling of freedom can be a decisive factor: “I’ll give it a shot; after all, I can quit the subscription if I don’t like it!”
+This feeling of freedom can be a decisive factor: “I'll give it a shot; after all, I can quit the subscription if I don't like it!”

 GROUP SUBSCRIPTIONS